betim/Lucy/README.md

 Arguments are typesafe, so if you try to pass a string where int is expected, you'll get an exception if you're under development mode, otherwise it will politely redirect you to /.

 ## Template Engine
-Template engine is pure Java code except for a short hand when writing for loops:
+Template engine is pure Java code plus for a short hand when writing for loops:
 ```html
 <ul>
 {{